 - Personality changes such as withdrawing from social occasions

 - Unsafe environments: If the care home is visited and there are slippery floors with no warning signs, ineffective lighting, damaged furniture, or unsafe medical equipment like walkers or wheelchairs, then this can be a sign that other care elements are not being followed.

 One of the best ways to ensure that a patient is receiving adequate help in a care home is to visit more regularly.
 The more often that friends and family visit a patient, the more likely that red flags are identified.
-Communication is key when visiting a care home, and that means discussing situations with both the patient and the care home staff: the more information that you have, the more likely that you will notice any signs of neglect.
+Communication is key when visiting a nursing hospital, and that means discussing situations with both the patient and the care home staff.
+In essence, the more information you have, the more likely that you will notice any signs of negligence.